wweijtje/sep005_io_parquet/README.rst

-SEP005 parquet io
+SEP005 24SEA parquet io
 -----------------------

-Basic package to import data collected from FBGS data compliant with SDyPy format for timeseries as proposed in SEP005.
+Basic package to import data from parquet files as stored by 24SEA's SHM solutions.

 Using the package
 ------------------